Harshs27/tGLAD/README.md

 Again take a first order distance of the sequence in the previous step and then its absolute value to get `d2G` sequence, which further accentuates the values at the segmentation points.
-(D) Apply a threshold to zero out the smaller values of `d2G` and identify the segmentation blocks using an `Allocation' algorithm
+(D) Apply a threshold to zero out the smaller values of `d2G` and identify the segmentation blocks using an `Allocation' algorithm.

 ## Setup
 The `setup.sh` file contains the complete procedure of creating a conda environment for `tGLAD` model.
 Run the command `bash setup.sh`